 All the views expressed in this article are personal.
 Vincent Cleme is Brand Ambassador, LOUIS XIII India for Remy Martin.

-A Century in a bottle, LOUIS XIII de Remy Martin, is among the oldest and finest Cognacs in the world.
-It is the unique blend of 1200 Eaux-de-Vie, all from Grande Champagne, the best Cognac terroir and aged up to 100 years in century old casks.
+A Century in a bottle, LOUIS XIII de Remy Martin, is among the world’s oldest and finest Cognacs.
+It is the unique blend of 1200 Eaux-de-Vie, all from Grande Champagne, the best Cognac terroir, and aged up to 100 years in century-old casks.